jrnold/r4ds-exercise-solutions/docs/model-basics.md

 <img src="model-basics_files/figure-html/unnamed-chunk-18-1.png" width="70%" style="display: block; margin: auto;" />

-3. One challenge with performing numerical optimisation is that it’s only guaranteed to find one local optima.
-What’s the problem with optimising a three parameter model like this?
+3. One challenge with performing numerical optimization is that it’s only guaranteed to find a local optimum.
+What’s the problem with optimizing a three parameter model like this?

 ```r